jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

                 result = base64.b64encode(f.read())
             return (status, result)
 ```
-In this case, we report the pre-defined status string `"COMPLETED"`, which tells
+In this case, we report the pre-defined status string `"COMPLETED"`, which
-the workflow manager that the service has finished and that the next element in
+will tell the workflow manager that the service has finished and that the next
-the workflow can now be executed.
-We furthermore read the waiter script's result
+element in the workflow can now be executed.
+We furthermore read the waiter
-file (which should at this state be filled with something meaningful),
+script's result file (which should at this state be filled with something
-base64-encode it and send it back to the workflow manager together with the
+meaningful), base64-encode it and send it back to the workflow manager together
-status string.
+with the status string.

 Finally, we add the logic for when the waiter script has _not_ yet finished its
 work: